Description:

 Note:

-This function is mainly for the scenario of primary table and subtable.
-In this occasion, the x expression is usually the foreign key field of the subtable. compare if records of the subtable match the corresponding records in the primary table according to the former’s foreign key.
-If they match, then it indicates that the two tables are aligned.
+This function is mainly for the scenario of primary-and-subtable association, where x expression is usually the foreign key field of the subtable.
+The computation compares if records of the subtable match the corresponding records in the primary table according to the former’s foreign key, and align them if the foreign key field match the record.

-There is usually the one-to-many correspondence between the primary table and the subtable, that is, a record in A is associated with multiple records in P. Therefore, construct a sequence composed of multiple associated records of P, take and store this sequence as a member of the result sequence, then the number of members in the result sequence is the same as that of the A.
+There is usually the one-to-many correspondence between the primary table and the subtable, that is, a record in A is associated with multiple records in P. The computation constructs a sequence composed of multiple associated records of P, takes it as a member and stores it in the result sequence, where the number of members is the same as that of A.

 Parameter: